-Realizing the important role that China is playing in the world today, Saint Mary's offers the China Summer Study Program in collaboration with China Women's University and the China Soong Ching Ling Foundation in Beijing.
+Realizing the important role that China is playing in the world today, Saint Mary's offers the China Summer Study Program in collaboration with the China Soong Ching Ling Foundation and China Women's University in Beijing.
 It is a three-week summer study program from mid-May to early-June.
 Students will have opportunities to visit Chinese universities and students, GOs and NGOs, different cultural sites, a scenic view site, rural areas and cities, including Beijing and Shanghai, and experience the oldest civilizations and fast economic development in China.
 The program will focus on Chinese girls' education and women's empowerment.
-Students will complete a community service project and are required to take a 3-credit course on Chinese Girls/Women and Society (in English).
-A second 3-credit course may be offered.
+Students will complete a community service project and are required to take a 3-credit course.
 This program is open to all students and Chinese language is not required.